surdu/surdu.me/_content/posts/2019-07-28-digital-ocean-ddns.md

 tags: [devops]
 ---

 I have a server at my home on which I host various test projects and I needed a dynamic DNS service as my ISP assigns me an IP dynamically.
-Tried some dynamic DNS services, but their domain names tend to get long, and I don't like typing URLS.
+Tried some dynamic DNS services, but their domain names tend to get long, and I don't like typing URLs.
 So I decided to buy a domain and handle the DNS update myself.

-What we'll do is a script that finds out what our IP is and then tells it to DigitalOcean.
+What we'll do is a script that finds out what our IP is and then reports it to DigitalOcean.
 This script will run at a specified interval on our server.

 For this you'll need a UNIX machine, a [DigitalOcean](https://www.digitalocean.com/) account and a domain pointed to DigitalOcean's Nameservers.

-To see how to point your domain to DigitalOcean check [this article](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars) or check with your domain's registrar on how to do it, as it vary from one to another.
+To see how to point your domain to DigitalOcean check [this article](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars) or check with your domain's registrar on how to do it, as it varies from one to another.

 Also, we'll use `cron` in this tutorial, so if you're not familiar with it please read [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-on-a-vps) before.

-I will not cover in detail what needs to be done on DigitalOcean's side, as their documentations covers it already.
-I'll mostly list the steps needed along with the links in their documentation:
+I will not cover in detail what needs to be done on DigitalOcean's side, as their documentation covers it already.
+I'll just list the steps needed along with the links in their documentation:

 1. [Generate an access token](https://www.digitalocean.com/docs/api/create-personal-access-token/)
 2. [Create a project](https://www.digitalocean.com/docs/projects/how-to/create/)